 - Ogden Theater – a former movie theater, the Ogden was built in 1917 and is listed on the U.S. National Register of Historic Places.

-Congress Park is also home to Lost Lake Lounge, rustic dive bar with a stage for local and indie bands.
+Similarly, Congress Park is home to Lost Lake Lounge, a rustic dive bar with a stage for local and indie bands.

 PLACE OF INTEREST:

 Tattered Cover is a large indie bookstore and café with the cozy feel and comfort of smaller bookshops, furnished with comfortable sofas and overstuffed chairs and and a world-class newsstand.
 They have a long history of hosting LIVE author events, averaging over 600 authors, illustrators, and public figures each year (Tattered Cover).
 A local favorite, the Tattered Cover bookstore was founded in 1971 and has been beloved by the Denver community since.

 AVERAGE COMMUTE TO DOWNTOWN DENVER: 15min